 TGbe editor: Change the sixth paragraph as follows:

-If dot11MultiLinkActivated is true, either To DS or From DS subfields in the MAC header of the MPDU are set to 1, and the MPDU is an individually addressed Data frame, then the STA Or MLD MAC Address Identified By A2 subfield shall contain the MLD MAC address of the transmitting MLD.
+If dot11MultiLinkActivated is true, either To DS or From DS subfields in the MAC header of the MPDU are set to 1, and the MPDU is an individually addressed frame, then the STA Or MLD MAC Address Identified By A2 subfield shall contain the MLD MAC address of the transmitting MLD.
 Otherwise, theThe STA Or MLD MAC Address Identified By A2 subfield shall contain the Address 2 field from the MAC header for PV0 MPDUs and the MAC address identified by the A2 field in the MAC header for PV1 MPDUs (see 9.8.3.2 (Address fields)).

 CCMP decapsulation